willbushie/OurWeather/README.md

 ## Steps & Time To Complete

 Here are the steps I took to accomplish this project.

 1. Start the README and Git (10 min).
 2. Setup development environment (download dependencies) (2 hrs).
-3.
+3. Setup basic home page layout (1hr 45 min).
+4. Pull data from NOAA API and output to application ().

 **Total project time (including coding & research): **